 Department of Art and Design

-A reception for the artist will be held Tuesday, August 24 from 4:30-6:00 p.m.
-The artist will speak about her work at 5:00 pm.
+A reception for the artist will be held Tuesday, October 4 from 4:30-6:00 p.m.
+The artist will speak about their work at 5:00 pm.